 The 1960S: Graphic Eyes and Creamy Lips

-The era's recreational hedonism was reflected in the makeup trends of the 1960s.
-The youngsters were the driving force behind a revolutionary era in which short skirts, high heels, loud music, and vibrant art blossomed.
-Twiggy and Jean Shrimpton, models of the era, helped to make London the fashion capital of the world.
-They became the face of the "London style," which meant that all attention was on the eyes: thick layers of mascara, fake eyelashes, and painted-on bottom lashes were the norm.
+The makeup trends of the 1960s reflected the era's recreational hedonism.
+Young people were at the forefront of a revolutionary movement that embraced short skirts, high heels, loud music, and vibrant art.
+Models like Twiggy and Jean Shrimpton helped to establish London as the fashion capital of the world, embodying the "London style" with bold eye makeup featuring thick layers of mascara, fake eyelashes, and painted-on bottom lashes.

-Eye contouring became more fashionable, with a pale shadow applied over the lids, followed by a black line down the inner crease and the lashes.
-To draw attention to the eyes, the lips were maintained creamy and colourless.
+Eye contouring became popular, with a pale eyeshadow on the lids and a black line drawn along the inner crease and lashes.
+Lips were kept creamy and colorless to emphasize the eyes.

 Watch the Youtube Video Tutorial for this makeup look.